roshkins/AjaxDemo/README.md

 When the template is first rendered, appropriately grey-out the button if the user has already been friended.

+**NB**: To change the text on a clicked button, you will have to find the button.
+Here are some hints:

+* the `Event` object that is passed to your handler (check both `$.on` and `$.Event` contains a `currentTarget` attribute.
+    * The target is also available as `this` inside the handler.
+* You can use the `find` method to do a CSS selector search for elements **nested inside** a jQuery element.
+* There are two ways to find a submit button inside a form:
+    0. Give the button an id or class and look for that.
+    0. Search for `input` tags where the `type` is `"submit"`.
+    0. Try both ways.
+Definitely lookup how to do a CSS search by attribute value.

 ## Phase III: Remove friendships

 All things must end; you grow apart.
 You're still proud of your